thinkhero/dcrdocs/docs/faq/proof-of-stake/general.md

 The only cost for using this system are the fees you set.
 The txfee will be charged for the transaction of your ticket across the network.
 The ticketfee will be charged for incorporation into the ticket pool, and is paid to the PoW miners.
 If your ticket does not get mined, there is no charge as the transaction never made it onto the network.

-In case your ticket isn't selected to vote after 40960 blocks (about 4 months), the system will revoke your ticket and the decred you paid for it (minus fees) will be transferred back into your wallet.
+In case your ticket isn't selected to vote after 40960 blocks (about 4 months), the system will revoke your ticket and the coolsnady you paid for it (minus fees) will be transferred back into your wallet.

 ---